varunkumardev/amitmerchant1990.github.io/_posts/2020-12-12-implementing-pinned-posts-in-jekyll.md

 ![pinned post jekyll](/images/pinned-post-jekyll.png)

-## Remove pinned posts from the main list
+## Exclude pinned posts from the main list

-The last thing I did was to remove pinned posts from the main list of posts because that is redundant and repetitive.
+The last thing I did was to exclude pinned posts from the main list of posts because that is redundant and repetitive.

 To do so, I added a check to only render the posts which are not marked as pinned in the main loop which renders all of the posts like so.